brandur/sorg/content/drafts/redis-streams.md

 ## Redis streams (#redis-streams)

-I was happy to hear recently that Redis will soon [1] be shipping with a new data primitive that will make an admirable backend for unified logs: [streams][streams].
-They're distinct from Redis lists in that records in them are assigned with addressable IDs, and they lend themselves well to be being read more than once.
+I was happy to hear recently that Redis will soon [1] be shipping with a new data structure that's a perfect backend for unified logs: [streams][streams].
+Unlike a Redis list, records in a stream are assigned with addressable IDs and are indexed or sliced with these absolute IDs rather than a relative offset, which lends itself well to having multiple consumers tracking their position within one.
 They're a near-perfect analog for what we've been talking about so far.

-about so far.
-Records are added to one with the new `XADD`
+Records are added to a stream with the new `XADD` command:
-command:

 ```
 > XADD rocket-rides-log * id 123 distance 456.7
 1506871964177.0
 ```

-This adds a record to the `rocket-rides-log` stream with the fields `id = 123` and `distance = 456.7`.
+This appends to the stream `rocket-rides-log` with the fields `id = 123` and `distance = 456.7`.
 Redis responds with a unique ID for the record within the stream that's made up of a timestamp and a sequence number (`.0`) to disambiguate within the millisecond.

-The other important command is `XRANGE`, which allows us to read records from the stream:
+The other important command is `XRANGE` which reads a segment from the stream:

 ```
 > XRANGE rocket-rides-log - + COUNT 2